GeorgeSchiro/GoPcBackup/README.md

     The main options for this utility are listed below with their default values.
     A brief description of each feature follows.

- Introduction

-This utility performs file backups and file cleanups in the background.

-It also acts as its own scheduler.
-First, it checks for files to be removed on a given schedule.
-Then it runs a backup of your files automatically.

-There is no need to use a job scheduler unless this software is running on a server computer that has no regular user activity (see -RunOnce below).

-You provide various file specifications (ie. locations of the files to backup and to cleanup) as well as file age limits for the files to cleanup.
-The rest is automatic.

-This utility will run in the background unless its timer is turned off.
-Its simple user interface (UI) is usually minimized to the system tray.

-Command-Line Usage

-Open this utility's profile file to see additional options available.
-It is usually located in the same folder as "GoPcBackup.exe" and has the same name with ".txt" added (see "GoPcBackup.exe.txt").

-Profile file options can be overridden with command-line arguments.
-The keys for any "-key=value" pairs passed on the command-line must match those that appear in the profile (with the exception of the "-ini" key).

-For example, the following invokes the use of an alternative profile file:

-GoPcBackup.exe -ini=NewProfile.txt

-This tells the software to run in automatic mode:

-GoPcBackup.exe -AutoStart

-   or

-GoPcBackup.exe -Auto*

-Author:  George Schiro (GeoCode@Schiro.name)

-Date:    7/3/2013

-Options and Features

-The main options for this utility are listed below with their default values.
-A brief description of each feature follows.

 -AddTasks= NO DEFAULT VALUE

     Each added task has its own profile: